code-and-effect/effective_orders/README.md

 can :admin, :effective_orders # Can access the admin screens

 can :index, :report_transactions
+can :index, :report_transactions_grouped_by_name
-can :index, :report_grouped_transactions
+can :index, :report_transactions_grouped_by_qb_name
 can :index, :report_payment_providers

 can :index, Admin::ReportTransactionsDatatable
+can :index, Admin::ReportTransactionsGroupedByNameDatatable
-can :index, Admin::ReportGroupedTransactionsDatatable
+can :index, Admin::ReportTransactionsGroupedByQbNameDatatable
 can :index, Admin::ReportPaymentProvidersDatatable
 ```